A short history

 recover.
 The illegal Class A drug was purchased by a friend of a friend from a dealer operating at the nightclub.
 She had previously lived in Basildon and

-attended Nicholas School and was currrently taking an A-level course at Basildon College.
+attended Nicholas School and was currently taking an A-level course at Basildon College.
 The huge level of publicity generated by the tragedy damaged

-the nightclub's reputation causing the management to react quickly and Raquels 21 year run came to an abrupt end on Friday 29th December 1995.
+the nightclub's reputation causing the management to react quickly and Raquels twenty one year run came to an abrupt end on Friday 29th December 1995.

 The nightclub's last major event was held a week earlier on Friday 22nd when recently retired two-weight world boxing champion Nigel Benn was the

 special guest dj.